 Watch this video and understand the importance for children to get out into parks and natural areas

 Discover all the ways Parks & Recreation promotes Living Well in LO.
 Registration for Summer 2018 will begin on Monday April 9th at 10am for Lake Oswego Residents.
 Register online at www.loparks.org.

 Questions about classes and services can be answered at 503-675-2549.

 Lake Oswego Parks and Recreation offers RECREATIONAL sports camps, classes and leagues for Pre-K, youth, teen and adults.
 Our sports leagues have been developed to provide organized, recreational league play to the citizens of Lake Oswego.

-The Lake Oswego Indoor Tennis Center is a four-court facility open-year round to players of all ages and ability levels.
-The Tennis Center has served the community since 1974.
+The Lake Oswego Indoor Tennis Center is a four-court facility open year-round to players of all ages and ability levels.
+The Tennis Center has been serving the community since 1974.